jolibrain/deepdetect/README.md

 ### Build

-Below are instructions for Linux systems.
+Below are instructions for Ubuntu 14.04 LTS.
+For other Linux and Unix systems, steps may differ, CUDA, Caffe and other libraries may prove difficult to setup.

 Beware of dependencies, typically on Debian/Ubuntu Linux, do:
 ```